geek-kb/k8s_security/docs/cluster_setup_and_hardening/kubelet_security.md

 ### 2. Enable Authentication and Authorization

-**Issue:** Unauthenticated and unauthorized access to the Kubelet API can lead to cluster compromise.<br>
+**Issue:** Unauthenticated and unauthorized access to the Kubelet API can lead to cluster compromise.<br/>
 **Fix:** Require **client certificates** and enable **Webhook Authorization**.

 ```yaml